Siroopfles/NovaPort/README.md

 Key technologies and other inspirations include:

-- **Context Portal (ConPort):** The MCP server providing the structured knowledge base is based on the open-source project: [https://github.com/GreatScottyMac/context-portal](https://github.com/GreatScottyMac/context-portal).
+- **NovaPort-MCP Server:** The MCP server providing the structured knowledge base is **Siroopfles/novaport-mcp**, a complete rewrite of the original [context-portal](https://github.com/GreatScottyMac/context-portal) project.
 - **Roo Code Execution Environment:** The concept of specialized AI modes and their interaction is designed for execution environments compatible with frameworks like [Roo Code](https://docs.roocode.com/).
 This configuration specifically uses **experimental custom system prompt features** of Roo Code, as detailed in its documentation ([Footgun Prompting](https://docs.roocode.com/features/footgun-prompting)).